-The AMA Queensland Council has determined the organisation's key advocacy priorities for 2024-26.
-Broadly, the 14 priority areas cover policy reforms that will greatly benefit Queensland's doctors, their patients and the community provided they receive significant investment by the State Government and/or adequate ongoing support where already established.
+The AMA Queensland Council has determined the organisation's priorities for the 2024 Queensland Election.
+Broadly, the 17 priority areas cover policy reforms that will greatly benefit Queensland's doctors, their patients and the community provided they receive significant investment by the State Government and/or adequate ongoing support where already established.
 The priority areas are:

 - 1. Workforce

 - 2. Training pathways

 - 3. Leadership

 - 4. Wellbeing

+- 5. Surgical Wait List Roundtable Action Plan

-- 5. Primary-tertiary integration
+- 6. Primary-tertiary integration

+- 7. Payroll tax

-- 6. Prevention
+- 8. Prevention

-- 7. Collaborative, evidence-based practice
+- 9. Collaborative, evidence-based practice

-- 8. Digital integration
+- 10. Digital integration

-- 9. First Nations health
+- 11. First Nations health

-- 10. Women's health
+- 12. Women's health

-- 11. Climate and sustainability
+- 13. Climate and sustainability

-- 12. LGBTQIASB+ community
+- 14. LGBTQIA+SB community

+- 15. Mental health

-- 13. Aged and end-of-life care
+- 16. Aged and end-of-life care

-- 14. Substance-related harm
+- 17. Substance-related harm

-AMA Queensland urges Treasury to consider funding all 14 priority areas in the pending Queensland Budget 2024-25.
-Details concerning each priority and their importance to the health of every Queenslander are set out further in this document.
+AMA Queensland urges every political party to commit to implementing all 17 priority areas following the 2024 Queensland Election.
+Details concerning each priority and its importance to the health of every Queenslander are set out further below.